ace01603/autograder-template/README.md

 This autograder template was created using [this Jest autograder](https://github.com/ucsb-gradescope-tools/jest-autograder) as a reference.

-**Important:** Do not edit / move / rename any files EXCEPT for testFile.js and sketch.js in the staging folder.

 Description of repo contents:
-- sampleSolutions folder: (Optional) Put your sample solutions (just the sketch.js file) here for use when testing your tests.
+- sampleSolutions folder: (Optional) Put your sample solutions (just the sketch.js files and assets folders, if required) here for use when testing your tests.
 - staging folder: This is where the testing happens.
-Do not edit any files (or change any file names) EXCEPT for testFile.js and sketch.js.
-See the "Writing Tests" section below.
+Read the "Writing Tests" section below before editing / moving any files.
 - tools folder: Contains a Python script for converting Playwright test output files to the Gradescope format.
 - grading.config: Settings for the autograder.
-Ignore for now.
+Contains only one setting (whether this is a single-sketch autograder or a multi-sketch autograder).
+See the "Writing Tests" section below.
 - run_autograder: The test runner script required by Gradescope.
-This script currently only handles submissions of a single sketch.
-This will likely be modified to handled submission of multiple sketches at the same time (e.g. for an entire practical at once).
+This script should not be edited unless you are making major changes to the structure.
 - setup.sh: Required by Gradescope, this script installs all software required to run the tests (e.g. bash, Node).

 # Writing tests